Sue: Oh no. Not Chris Boucher again.

 Me: Probably, but tell me anyway.

-Sue: I’m worried that Tom Baker will trip over his scarf and he’ll do himself a serious injury.
+Sue: I’m worried that Tom Baker will trip over his scarf and do himself a serious injury.

 She’s deadly serious.